yanjinhai/NWAPW-Robot-Simulation/readme.txt

 Restart - Restarts the simulation

-(For these instructions with formating, open InstructionManual.rtf)
+(For these instructions with formating, open Instruction_Manual.rtf)

 Developers: